What Is An eSIM?

 Key features of an eSIM

 • Seamless network switching: With an eSIM, you don’t need to swap out physical cards to change carriers or data plans.
-Instead, users can switch networks or manage data plans through a simple software update.
+Instead, users can switch networks or manage data plans through intuitive apps or on-device settings.

 • Multiple plans on one device: eSIM technology supports multiple plans and allows users to maintain different profiles for personal, business, or international use, all within a single mobile device.